kunal-mandalia/the-c-programming-language-knr-exercises/README.md

-# the-c-programming-language-knr-exercises
+# The C Programming Language Exercises
-Solutions to the exercises in the ANSI C KnR book
+Solutions to the exercises in the C programming language book by Kernughan and Ritchie, ANSI C editiion